spscah/python/python-course.md

 ## Running Python

 We use Python version 3.
 You might find Python version 2 installed on your own machine.
-If you only have v2 much of what you write will be fine but some of the examples might not work and also, some python 2 code will not run on v3.
+If you only have v2 much of what you write will be fine but some of the examples written here might not work but, more importantly, quite a bit of v2 code will not run on v3.

 ### Finding help

 There are four steps to enlightenment

-1. Think about it - need your notes or your old code
+1. Think about it - read your notes or your old code
 1. Ask a friend - the act of asking a question is often helpful to thinking of an answer
 1. Google it - reading other people's answers can certainly be helpful
 1. Ask a teacher - this should only be step 4